simon-r/SerialPhotoMerge/README.md

-# Image Merge
+# Serial Photo Merge

 <p class='summary'>
-ImageMerge is a python3 tool for computing the average of an unlimited number of images.
+Serial Photo Merge is a python3 tool for computing the average of an unlimited number of images.
-ImageMerge (ideally) do not load in memory all the images so it can work with a very big numbers of images.
+Serial Photo Merge (ideally) do not load in memory all the images so it can work with a very big numbers of images.
 It is useful for creating a daylight very long exposure photography.
 </p>

 <h3>Features</h3>